Web Developer Job Description, Salary, and Skills

 Web developers build and shape a visitor’s experience at a website.
 They do this through the creation of page layouts (headings and paragraphs), website styling (colors and fonts), and page features (animations and pictures).

-Web developers work closely with project managers and designers to ensure the final product adheres to the predetermined budget, scope, and design.
-While a Bachelor’s Degree in computer science is not required for many positions, numerous years of hands-on experience coding both websites and web applications is strongly desired.
+Web developers work closely with project managers and designers to ensure that the final product adheres to the predetermined budget, scope, and design.
+While a bachelor’s degree in computer science is not required for many positions, employers prefer numerous years of hands-on experience coding both websites and web applications.

 Education and Training